|[View Job Specification]||[View Printable Version]|

 Volunteer Experience: Volunteer experience will be allowed to substitute for paid work experience as long as the volunteer experience is equivalent in nature to the paid work experience required for the position.

-Part 1.
-A written test, which you must pass in order to be considered for appointment.
-The written test will be designed to test for knowledge, skills and/or abilities in such areas as:
+SUBJECT OF EXAMINATION: There will be a written test, which you must pass in order to be considered for appointment.
+The written test will be designed to test for knowledge, skills and/or abilities in the following areas:

 These questions test for knowledge of the principles and practices employed in obtaining information from individuals through structured conversations.
 These questions require you to apply the principles, practices, and techniques of effective interviewing to hypothetical interviewing situations.
 Included are questions that present a problem arising from an interviewing situation, and you must choose the most appropriate course of action to take.

-TEST GUIDE: The New York State Department of Civil Service has not prepared a test guide for this examination.
-However, candidates may find information in the publication "How to Take a Written Test" helpful in preparing for this test.
+The New York State Department of Civil Service has not prepared a test guide for this examination.
+However, candidates may find information in the publication 'General Guide to Written Tests' helpful in preparing for this test.
 This publication is available on line at: http://www.cs.ny.gov/testing/testguides.cfm

 CALCULATORS: Unless otherwise notified, candidates are PERMITTED to use quiet, hand-held, and solar or battery powered calculators.
 Devices with typewriter keyboards, `Spell Checkers,' `Personal Digital Assistants,' `Address Books,' `Language Translators,' `Dictionaries,' or any similar devices are prohibited.
 You may not bring books or other reference materials.
 You may not bring cellular phones, beepers, pagers, or headphones.